0YuLei0/scONE-seq-data-processing/DNA_related/README.md

 ## Genome reference
 We used hg38 suggested by http://lh3.github.io/2017/11/13/which-human-reference-genome-to-use
-## Get normlized counts from Ginkgo
+## Get normalized counts from Ginkgo
 We used Ginkgo(https://github.com/robertaboukhalil/ginkgo) to normalize our scDNA data from scONE-seq.
-To use hg38 human reference, you should setup Ginkgo on your own server and build new genome reference for Ginkgo forllowing the instruction in (https://github.com/robertaboukhalil/ginkgo/tree/master/genomes/scripts).
+To use hg38 human reference, you should setup Ginkgo on your own server and build a new genome reference for Ginkgo following the instruction in (https://github.com/robertaboukhalil/ginkgo/tree/master/genomes/scripts).
 Once you have Ginkgo installed, you could
 1. Create a directory under the uploads directory in the ginkgo installation directory
 ```